ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 ## How is old blob data accessed? {#historical-access}

 While regular Ethereum nodes will always hold the _current state_ of the network, historical blob data can be discarded after ~18 days.
-Before it can be discarded, Ethereum guarantees that this data has been made available to allows time for all rollup challenge periods to be completed, interested parties to download the data, and the L2 data to be considered finalized.
+Before it can be discarded, Ethereum guarantees that this data has been made available to all network participants, to allow time for:

+- interested parties to download and store the data
+- all rollup challenge periods to be completed
+- and the rollup transactions to be considered finalized.

-Historical blob data my be desired for a variety of reasons, and can be stored and accessed using several decentralized protocols:
+_Historical_ blob data may be desired for a variety of reasons, and can be stored and accessed using several decentralized protocols:

-- **Rollup providers** are incentivized to store this data to improve the user experience of their rollup
-- **Block explorers** typically run archival nodes that will index and store all of this information for easy historical reference
-- **Third-party indexing protocols** such as The Graph can store this data using a decentralized set of node operators using crypto-economic incentives
+- **Third-party indexing protocols**, such as The Graph, can store this data using a decentralized set of node operators using crypto-economic incentives
-- **Bittorrent** is a decentralized protocol consisting of volunteers who can hold and serve this data
+- **Bittorrent** is a decentralized protocol consisting of volunteers who can hold and serve this data for others
 - **[Ethereum portal network](/developers/docs/networking-layer/portal-network/)** aims to provide access to all Ethereum data through a decentralized network of node operators, by means of splitting up data amongst participants, similar to Bittorrent
 - **Individual users** are always free to store their own copy of any data they would like for historical reference
+- **Rollup providers** are incentivized to store this data to improve the user experience of their rollup
+- **Block explorers** typically run archival nodes that will index and store all of this information for easy historical reference, made available to users through a web interface

-It is important to note, that recovering historical state of a **1-of-N trust modal**, meaning that you only need _a single honest actor_ to provide the data, and then anyone can verify it to be correct using the current state of the network.
+It is important to note, that recovering historical state is a **1-of-N trust modal**, meaning that you only need _a single honest actor_ to provide the data, and then _anyone can verify it_ to be correct using the current state of the network.

 ## How does this upgrade contribute to the broader Ethereum roadmap? {#roadmap-impact}